Murder of Ashling Murphy: Accused

-Puška, a married father of five children, was born in May 1990.
-A Slovak Romani, he grew up in Lučivná, a ski resort village in the Poprad District of northern Slovakia, in the foothills of the High Tatra Mountains.
+A Slovak Romani, Jozef Puška was born in May 1990.
+He grew up in Lučivná, a ski resort village in the Poprad District of northern Slovakia, in the foothills of the High Tatra Mountains.
 After leaving school at age 16, he worked on construction sites in Bratislava and Prague.
 In 2013, he moved with his wife and two children to Ireland; his parents had previously moved to Crumlin, Dublin, and his brothers and their families to Tullamore.
-He and his family initially resided in Dublin's north inner city but relocated to Tullamore in 2015.
-He and his wife had three more children born in Ireland, one while living in Dublin and two more after they moved to Tullamore.
-At the time of his arrest, Puška was sharing an address in Mucklagh, Co.
-Offaly, with his wife, his two brothers, their wives, and a combined 14 children.
+Puška and his family initially resided in Dublin's north inner city, where a third child was born; they relocated in 2015 to Tullamore, where two more children were born.
+At the time of the murder, Puška was sharing an address in Mucklagh, Co.
+Offaly, with his wife, his two brothers, their wives, and the three couples' combined 14 children.
 He had stopped working in 2017, due to a slipped disc in his back, and was receiving a social welfare disability allowance.
 Neither he nor his wife could drive, and he typically travelled by taxi, bus, or bicycle.
-He had no convictions for violent crime, although he had previously been a person of interest in two assaults on women, one in Prague and the other in the UK.
-As a juvenile in Slovakia, he had been placed on probation for having consensual sex with a girl aged under 15.
+He had no convictions for violent crime, but had previously been a person of interest in two assaults on women, one in Prague and the other in the UK.
+As a juvenile in Slovakia, he had been placed on probation for having sex with a girl younger than 15, which is the age of consent in that country.